Information

 This tells you that your landlord has asked the court to give them permission to evict you.
 Before a court order can be granted your case must be heard at the sheriff court.

-The court summons will tell you the date of your court hearing, which should be at least three weeks away.
+The court summons will tell you the date of your court hearing, which should normally be at least three weeks away.

 When you get a court summons, you should get advice from Shelter Scotland's free housing advice helpline on 0808 800 4444.
 They might be able to prepare you for court.